-Before going on internship, students must have successfully completed a minimum of 8 semesters of practicum, 4 of which must have been in the program's Psychology Clinic or its affiliates.
+Before going on internship, students must have successfully completed a minimum of 8 semesters of practicum, 4 of which must have been in the program's Psychology Clinic or its affiliates (i.e., the Regents Center for Learning Disorders).
 Summer practicum experiences do not count towards this requirement, nor do "overloads" (i.e., more than 3 hours of practicum per semester).